14 Advanced MAC Protocols

 Case Study: Wi-Fi Smart Factory Deployment

-- 80 Wi-Fi sensors across factory floor
+Topology 80 Wi-Fi sensors across a metal-heavy factory floor RTS/CTS on APs, two extra APs, mesh redundancy

-* 45% packet loss during peak traffic
+Packet loss 45% during peak traffic 5%

 Having covered hidden and exposed terminal mitigations for CSMA, the remaining MAC protocols – TDMA and ALOHA – take fundamentally different approaches that sidestep these problems altogether.